 Progressive strengthening based on your specific procedure

-Return to most activities, full recovery timeline depends on procedure
+Return to most activities; full timeline depends on the procedure

 Results depend on the underlying condition being treated.
 Many patients achieve significant improvement in pain and function.
 Your surgeon will discuss realistic expectations for your specific situation.